bacaSantiago/Video_Streaming_Service_Modeling/README.md

 # C++ Video Streaming Service Modeling

 ## Introduction
-This C++ program simulates a simple video streaming service where users can interact with movies and series.
-It includes classes for Video, Movie, Series, Episode, and Catalog.
-The Video class is an abstract class with common attributes and methods for movies and series.
-The Movie and Series classes inherit from the Video class, and Series class can contain multiple Episode objects.
+This C++ program models a video modeling for a streaming service.
+The catalog contains two types of videos: movies and series.
+Each video has an ID, a name, a length, a genre, and a rating.
+Movies have an additional attribute called "format," while series have episodes, each with a title, season, and episode rating.

 ## Class Description